 Pets keep loneliness and isolation at bay and make us smile.
 In other words, their creature camaraderie and ability to keep us engaged in daily life (via endearing demands for food, attention and walks) are good recipes for warding off the blues.
 Research is ongoing, but animal-assisted therapy is proving particularly potent in deterring depression and other mood disorders.
 Studies show that everyone from older men in a veterans hospital who were exposed to an aviary filled with songbirds to depressed college students who spent time with dogs reported feeling more positive.

 People haunted by trauma like combat, assault and natural disasters are particularly vulnerable to a mental health condition called post-traumatic stress disorder (PTSD).
 Sure enough, studies show that the unconditional love — and oxytocin boost — of a pet can help remedy the flashbacks, emotional numbness and angry outbursts linked to PTSD.
 Even better, there are now several programs that pair specially trained service dogs and cats with veterans suffering from PTSD.

 10. Fights cancer

 Animal-assisted therapy helps cancer patients heal emotionally and physically.
-Preliminary findings of an on-going clinical trial by the American Humane Association shows that therapy dogs not only erase loneliness, depression and stress in kids fighting cancer, but canines can also motivate them to eat and follow treatment recommendations better — in other words participate more actively in their own healing.
+Preliminary findings of a clinical trial by the American Humane Association shows that therapy dogs not only erase loneliness, depression and stress in kids fighting cancer, but canines can also motivate them to eat and follow treatment recommendations better — in other words participate more actively in their own healing.
 Likewise, new research reveals a similar lift in emotional well-being for adults undergoing the physical rigors of cancer treatment.
 Even more astounding, dogs (with their stellar smelling skills) are now being trained to literally sniff out cancer.